 No-Knead Rustic Bread Loaf

-This No-Knead Rustic Bread Loaf is one of the easiest bread recipes.
-It starts with flour, salt, yeast and water, add in a little time plus a hot dutch oven equals one crusty rustic loaf!
+This No-Knead Rustic Bread Loaf is one of the easiest bread recipes you'll ever make.
+It starts with simple ingredients like bread flour, kosher salt, yeast and water.
+Add in a little patience ands some (hands off) time, plus a hot dutch oven and once baked, you will get a delicious, crusty and rustic loaf!

 Ingredients